 First lit on New Year's Eve in 1880, this light pairs with the Tinicum Front Range Light to serve as a key guide for ships heading north along the Delaware River toward the ports of Philadelphia and Camden.
-Its fixed red light and 1,000-watt lamps exhibit 500,000 candlepower from atop an 85-foot-high tower.
+Its fixed red light and 1,000-watt lamp produces 500,000 candlepower from atop an 85-foot-high tower.

 Twin Lights of Navesink

 With its unique twin tower design, the lighthouse towers 250 feet above Sandy Hook Bay, on one of the highest points along the coast.
-Twin Lights is where the United States' first Fresnel lens was located.
-Guglielmo Marconi demonstrated the first practical use of the wireless telegraph from Navesink in 1899; the first lamps to be fueled by kerosene were used here in 1883.
-In 1898, it was one of the first electrically lit seacoast lighthouses in the country.
-The present day brownstone double lighthouses were built in 1862 on the site of the original 1828 Navesink Lighthouses.
-Decommissioned in 1949, the handsome building today houses a museum of lighthouse and lifesaving station artifacts, offering films and slide shows.
-Spectacular views are available from atop the medieval-style towers.
+The original structure is where the United States' first Fresnel lens was installed in 1841.
+The present day brownstone double lighthouses were built in 1862 on the same site, and later began generating their own electricity in 1898, a first in the nation.
+Officially decommissioned in 1949, the twin lighthouses are still illuminated as a navigational aid for private vessels.
+Today, the building houses a museum of lighthouse and lifesaving station artifacts.
+Spectacular views are available from atop the towers.